 Georgia is currently experiencing a severe personnel shortage in the area of Speech and Language Pathology.
 The certificate for a Speech-Language Associate (SLA) is designed to provide support to Speech and Language Pathologists (SLPs) by reducing the incidence of high caseloads and allowing districts to meet the Individualized Education Program (IEP) obligation to provide a Free and Appropriate Public Education (FAPE) to students with disabilities.
 The SLA will serve students in school settings within a specific and well-defined Scope of Practice under the supervision of a fully certified SLP.
-GaPSC-approved program providers will design instructional programs that provide the knowledge and skills required to perform all duties and responsibilities of an SLA.
+GaPSCapproved program providers will design instructional programs that provide the knowledge and skills required to perform all duties and responsibilities of an SLA.
 These programs will also require school-based internships to familiarize SLA candidates with school and special education policies, procedures, and practices.
 The internship will provide direct, supervised experience with students exhibiting various speech and language disorders within the SLA's Scope of Practice.
 The qualified SLA will perform tasks prescribed and supervised by a fully certified SLP.
 They will deliver individualized services to students with disabilities in school settings.
 They may work with a small group or one-on-one.

-The purpose of this document is to provide guidance for interpreting and implementing Rule 505-3-.70 Speech-Language Associate Program.
+The purpose of this document is to provide guidance for interpreting and implementing Rules 505-3-.71 Speech-Language Associate Program, and 505-3-.73 Alternative Preparation for Speech-Language Associate Program.
 It was developed with the input of a task force comprised of individuals with Speech and Language expertise, to describe the essential knowledge and skills that candidates should possess upon program completion.
-Guidance and links to external resources are provided for each of the ten standards in Rule 505-3-.70, as well as the required internship.
+Guidance and links to external resources are provided for each of the ten standards in the rules, as well as the required internship.